 Respiratory Compromise is a gradual, subtle imbalance in patient response that occurs prior to the onset of respiratory failure and arrest.
 Respiratory Compromise symptoms manifest differently in each patient.
 Identification of high-risk patients for Respiratory Compromise and the symptoms associated with this condition are critical to allow for early recognition, intervention and treatment.
 Appropriate preoperative, intraoperative and postoperative monitoring and therapeutic strategies are necessary for early recognition, intervention and treatment.
 Below are stories of patients who have lost their lives to Respiratory Compromise.

 Seventeen-year-old Logan died after undergoing routine surgery to have his tonsils and uvula removed to correct his sleep apnea.
 His mother, Pamela Parker, a recovery room nurse herself, was deeply shaken by the experience of losing her son.
 In response, she wrote six nursing lessons with the goal of educating healthcare providers so future patients may be properly monitored and cared for in hospital settings that may lend themselves to respiratory compromise.

 In 1990, Matt Whitman was a state trooper when his squad car was struck by a drunk driver.
 Through six months of physical therapy he recovered, but still suffered from severe neck pain.
 In January of 2003, he was told by a neurosurgeon that his neck needed to be operated on.
 The night after his surgery, a passing nurse noticed that he was not breathing.
 The next thing Matt remembered was feeling jolted back to consciousness, and seeing bright lights and doctors bent over him.
-Matt had overcome a “Code Blue” respiratory event, something only 4 percent of patients survive.
+Matt had overcome a Code Blue respiratory event, something only 4 percent of patients survive.
 Matt was not electronically monitored, and, had that nurse not happened to stop by and check on him, Matt would have died.
 In his story, he urges all hospitals to monitor all patients electronically, not just patients at high risk.
-Learn more about Matt’s story here.

 At the age of 63, just nine months away from retiring from his 40-year-long career, Robert Goode died after undergoing a procedure to treat a hiatal hernia.
 Robert was not monitored electronically, despite his history of sleep apnea.
 His daughter, Malinda Loflin, a registered nurse for 22 years, shared his story stressing the importance of continuous electronic patient monitoring.
-You can read the rest of Robert’s story here.